 He then put his ear on the large rock and heard the sound of flowing water.

-The strong man lifted the hammer and hit the rock as hard as he could.
-Soon, the rock split open and water gushed out from it.
+The strong man lifted the hammer and hit the rock hard.
+Soon, the rock split open, and water gushed out from it.

 Moral of the story: